Heritage Related Development

 As a guide, what is considered minor or maintenance can be obtained from NSW Heritage Office's document.

 Work is likely to be considered to have minor impact if it is done in accordance with best work practices.
+Heritage NSW has prepared a series of publications and resources including technical guides on maintenance.

 - Principles of conservation work on heritage places